VeloxDB/VeloxDB/Doc/guide/database_apis.md

 ### User-defined Exceptions

 VeloxDB allows you to report user-defined errors from the database operation to the client by throwing .NET exceptions.
 These exceptions, when thrown inside the database operation, are propagated to the client and can be caught there for further processing.
 User defined exceptions must inherit from the DbAPIErrorException base class and must be serializable (according to the protocol serializer rules discussed in the previous sections).
-Additionally, you must explicitly designate each database operation that will allow this exception type to be propagated to the client, by using the <xref:VeloxDB.Protocol.DbAPIOperationError> attribute.
+Additionally, you must explicitly designate each database operation that will allow this exception type to be propagated to the client, by using the <xref:VeloxDB.Protocol.DbAPIOperationErrorAttribute> attribute.
 Failing to do so will result in client catching an exception of type DbAPIUnknownErrorException instead of the one being thrown on the server.

 We will now improve our previously defined CreatePerson operation by checking whether an entity with a give user name already exists in the database.
 First lets define our user defined exception type: